 Whether you've stumbled into the field or it was a calling, you likely enjoy serving others and your community.
+You live your life putting others first, but it is important that first responders remember to care for themselves as well.

 But the job description of a first responder is unique because you are exposed to things that would make the average person want to run away and hide.
 Thankfully, most of your on-duty memories resolve after a few days or weeks.
 But other memories may stick around and haunt you.